tpcstld/flashcards/README.md

 Press `<Enter>` to get the next flashcard.

+## Online

+An online version of the flashcards program can be found at [tpcstld.me/fc](tpcstld.me/fc).
+However, support is not guaranteed.

 ## Contributions

 If you're taking a course with me, pull requests are welcome!